breezeight/nicola_blog/_guides/ember_cli.markdown

 for Ember.
 It makes really simple and fast to build a project and it's dependecies (sass, less, linting, etc).

-Ember-cli components:
+Ember-cli Responsability:

-* JS modules, based on ES6 Module Transpiler
+* Compile any ES2015/ES6 in our JavaScript files JS modules, based on ES6 Module Transpiler
   * [ES6 Module Transpiler Homepage](https://github.com/esnext/es6-module-transpiler)
   * [Internals](http://eviltrout.com/2014/05/03/getting-started-with-es6.html)
 * Asset compilation: is based on [Broccoli.js]